October 11, 2017

-A study of PACE programs between 2009 and 2016 showed the breakdown in funding for residential improvements, with 58 percent used for energy efficiency upgrades and 37 percent toward the installation of renewable energy features.
-The remaining funding was focused on the other two categories.
+A study of PACE programs between 2009 and 2018 showed the breakdown in funding for residential improvements, with 70 percent used for energy efficiency and water upgrades and 21 percent toward the installation of renewable energy features.
+At 9 percent of the total, the remaining funding was focused on storm resiliency and seismic home improvements.

 5. More Homeowners May Soon Be Able to Qualify

 The data shows that 20 states currently have active PACE programs for either commercial or residential properties.
 A total of 36 states, plus Washington, D.C., have passed legislation that enables the establishment of PACE financing – meaning PACE programs could soon be available for 80 percent of the population of the United States.
 Currently, residential PACE financing is available in California, Missouri, and Florida.

 6. You May Qualify for Loan Periods of Up to 30 Years